mirabor/cs262-chat/src/replication/README.md

 ### Key Components

-1. **ReplicaNode**: Main entry point that manages:
+1. **ReplicaNode**: Main entry point that:
-   - Server state transitions
+   - Creates and initializes the ReplicaState
+   - Creates ElectionManager and HeartbeatManager
-   - Communication between replicas
+   - Establishes cross-references between managers
-   - Election process
-   - Data replication
+   - Handles network joining and communication

-2. **ReplicaState**: Maintains state information:
+2. **ReplicaState**: Central state container that:
-   - Server ID and address
-   - Current term number
+   - Stores server identification (ID, address)
-   - Current role (leader/follower/candidate)
+   - Tracks current term and role (leader/follower/candidate)
-   - Peer tracking
+   - Maintains peer information and voting state
+   - Is shared with both managers

-3. **ElectionManager**: Handles leader election:
+3. **ElectionManager**: Election coordinator that:
-   - Election timers
+   - Manages election timers
-   - Vote solicitation
+   - Handles vote solicitation and collection
-   - Leader transitions
+   - Triggers state transitions based on election results
+   - Uses the ReplicaState for decision making

-4. **HeartbeatManager**: Manages heartbeats:
+4. **HeartbeatManager**: Communication handler that:
-   - Sending periodic signals (as leader)
+   - Sends heartbeats to followers (when leader)
-   - Monitoring leader activity (as follower)
+   - Monitors leader liveness (when follower)
-   - Triggering elections when needed
+   - References the ElectionManager to trigger elections
+   - Uses the ReplicaState to track peer status

 ## State Transition Diagram